2011 Turkish football match-fixing scandal: September 2014

+October 2014

-On 24 October 2014, the Swiss domestic courts rejected Fenerbahçe's application of compensation from UEFA and CAS.
+On 24 October 2014, the Swiss domestic courts rejected Fenerbahçe's application for compensation from UEFA and CAS.
 Fenerbahçe stated that "This decision is made because of the result of the trials before.
 After the retrial process, we will use every option to get our compensation."

+November 2014

 On 21 November 2014, Trabzonspor requested recusal from the 13th Istanbul High Criminal Court, citing that the court had lost its neutrality.
 This request was denied on 19 December 2014.

+December 2014

 On 15 December 2014, UEFA rejected Trabzonspor's official complaint about the Turkish Football Federation and Fenerbahçe's official complaint about Trabzonspor.
 Trabzonspor declared that they would continue to pursue this matter by applying to both FIFA and CAS.

-Retrial
+Retrial Process

+April 2015

-The first trial of the retrial process was made on 24 April 2015.
+The first trial of the retrial process was held on 24 April 2015.
 During this trial, Fenerbahçe lawyers urged the court not to rule according to the evidence that had been presented by a chief constable who has now been expelled from his job.
 The trial was postponed to 8 July 2015.

+October 2015

 On 9 October 2015, the courts acquitted all the people who were charged at the beginning of the investigation, pending the Supreme Court's approval.
-Fenerbahçe declared that after the Supreme Court's approval, they would take every action to be compensated from all of the damages that has been done to the club by this investigation and previous court rulings.
+Fenerbahçe declared that after the Supreme Court's approval, they would take every action to be compensated for all the damages that had been done to the club by this investigation and previous court rulings.

+March 2023 (damages)

+In March 2023, the 14th Heavy Criminal Court of Anatolia awarded damages to former Fenerbahçe president Aziz Yıldırım for his 365-day unlawful detention.
+Yıldırım was awarded 8,089 lira in material damages and 100,000 lira in non-material damages to partially alleviate the suffering, torment and emotional distress he had endured.
+During his period of detention, he was prevented from practising.